ajthinking/what-every-mac-web-dev-should-know/README.md

 | ```??? windows/ubuntu eqvivalent is CTRL+TAB```      | swap to next tab |
 | ```???```      | brackets |
 | ```???```      | go to HOME/END of line shortcuts |

+> If you touch the mouse you loose.